Process-Simulation/AutoFactoryScope/CONTRIBUTING.md

 - Use guard clauses instead of deep nesting
 - Avoid `else` when early return is clearer

-### C# (Frontend)
+### TypeScript/React (Frontend)

-- Follow C# coding conventions
+- Follow TypeScript best practices
-- Use light MVVM pattern for WPF
+- Use functional components with hooks
 - Separate UI logic from service calls
-- Keep ViewModels focused and testable
+- Keep components focused and testable
+- Use TypeScript types for API responses

 ## Testing Guidelines